t4f1d/digital-talent/README.md

 <img src="https://octodex.github.com/images/spidertocat.png" width="10%" height="10%" />

 # Scrapping
 **Web scraping** is a program or algorithm to extract and process large amounts of data from the web.
-All of the tasks related on the scrapping function are placed in this folder.
+All of the tasks related on the scrapping function are placed in `scrapping` folder.

 ## - Scrapping Kompas
 Scrapping articles from the [kompas.com](https://www.kompas.com/) website.
 Getting articles data from [kompas.com](https://www.kompas.com/) which related to technology and put the result on `scrapping/scrap-images` data `scrapping/scrap-data` folders.